How Tech Phobia Widens the Digital Divide

 The digital divide can contribute to social isolation and create physical challenges for seniors.
-In a world where banking, healthcare, and even social connections rely on digital tools, seniors who do not adopt technology may find themselves at a disadvantage.
-Understanding the reasons that fuel this fear and ways to overcome these challenges can help seniors enjoy the benefits technology offers.
+In a world where banking, healthcare, and social connections rely on digital tools, seniors who don’t adopt technology may find themselves at a disadvantage.
+Understanding the reasons for this fear and ways to overcome these challenges can help seniors enjoy the benefits of technology.

 Tech phobia in seniors can manifest in several ways, some of the prevalent fears include: